dingago/HxEnhancedDSP/README.md

 # HxEnhancedDSP
-A sample project to enhance DSP with customied tag and customized argument.
+A sample project to enhance DSP with customized tag and customized argument.

 ## Dependencies
 This project is depended on some exteranl library, including: